 - Raspberry overnight oats

-As always, I hope enjoy this recipe for cherry overnight oats for a healthy breakfast!
-If you like it feel free to rate it and leave a comment.
+I hope you enjoy this recipe!
+If you did, feel free to rate it and leave a comment.
+For more simple vegan breakfasts, check out all my healthy vegan breakfast recipes.

 Cherry Overnight Oats